 Listen as your guide discusses the influence of Teotihuacan in Mexico has on the architecture of Yaxha, including its Mayan pyramid temples, elevated plazas, and ball courts.
 Explore the Twin Pyramid Complex, also known as the Stelae Plaza.
 At the East Acropolis, into you’ll come upon Structure 216, a 100-foot (30-meter) high pyramid where remains of a temple shrine still stand on its base, making it the highest building at Yaxha.

 Here is where many tourists watch the sunrise or sunset.
-When you reach the astronomical complex within Plaza C, you’ll find Early Classic stelae and a causeway to the city center.
+When you reach the astronomical complex within Plaza C, you’ll find Early Classic stelae and a causeway to the city centre.
 Visit the North Acropolis, which dates back to the Late Pre-classic and includes an impressive pyramid in the E-Group complex.
-Be enlighten as your guide explains the various stages of construction and many functions these structures performed.
+Be enlightened as your guide explains the various stages of construction and the many functions these structures performed.